Ninmay/dwm/README.md

 ```bash
 ln -s {repo path here}/scripts/bashrc ~/.bashrc
 ```
 Just remember to back up and remove your own .bashrc.
+If there are any programs bash couldn't found, that means you haven't installed them yet.
+If so, install them.

 Beatrice's Theme
 ----------------